 Introduction

 Apnoeas in infants following anaesthesia and sedation can be potentially life threatening.
+Apnoeas are defined as a cessation of airflow for greater than 20 seconds or greater than 15 seconds if associated with bradycardia.
 The aetiology of postoperative apnoea may involve a complex interplay of residual anaesthetic suppression of an immature central respiratory drive, stress from the surgery, airway obstruction, poor respiratory reserve or infection and sepsis.
-Infants are most at risk of having an apnoea during the first 2 hours of the post-operative period; however, apnoeas can occur within 12 hours following surgery.
-Regional anaesthesia has shown to decrease the risk of apnoea in the early postoperative period (

-<30 minutes), however in late postoperative apnoea (30 minutes – 12 hours) there regional anaesthesia has same risk as general anaesthesia.
+Infants are most at risk of having an apnoea during the first 2 hours of the post-operative period; however, apnoea’s can occur within 12 hours following surgery.
+Regional anaesthesia has shown to decrease the risk of apnoea in the early postoperative period (less than30 minutes), however in late postoperative apnoea (30 minutes – 12 hours) a regional anaesthesia has same risk as general anaesthesia.
 An apnoea could be central, obstructive or mixed.
-Apnoea monitoring should begin immediately in the Post Anaesthetic Care Unit and continue until the patient has had 12 hours of apnoea-free monitoring.
+Apnoea monitoring should begin immediately in the Post Anaesthetic Care Unit (PACU) and continue until the patient has had 12 hours of apnoea-free monitoring.

 Aim